haythemdhieb/Movie_Genre_Classification/README.md

 # Movie_Genre_Classification
 In this project we aim to classify the genre of a  movie using a free public data set. (https://github.com/ishmeetkohli/imdbGenreClassification/tree/master/data).
+We use a simple network (for faster training and good performance) which gives us good results.
 ## Environement Setup
 ================================================================================